roman-milk/roman-milk.github.io/jessicas-change-management.md

  He then grabbed my chestnut tresses and pulled me back onto my hands and knees.
 He wasn't done boasting with his office pet.

  "So Miss Ho-Worker, glad you were allowed to cum?"
 D-Rod addressed me when he had led me back to the worn-out couch.
-Report_Story #5